 Red Bull and GoPro

-It was 2016 that marked the start of a multi-year, global partnership between the energy drink makers at Red Bull and the camera innovators at GoPro.
-The deal makes GoPro an exclusive point-of-view camera and content partner at Red Bull’s plethora of media productions and events, and Red Bull gets an equity share in the camera company.
+2016 marked the start of a multiyear global partnership between the energy drink makers at Red Bull and the camera innovators at GoPro.
+The deal made GoPro an exclusive point-of-view camera and content partner at Red Bull’s plethora of media productions and events, and Red Bull got an equity share in the camera company.
 Fast Company called the ongoing partnership the “action content equivalent of McDonald’s teaming with Coke.”

 National Geographic and Tourism New Zealand

-In July 2017, National Geographic and Tourism New Zealand joined actress Bryce Dallas Howard, who serves as the project’s Creative Director, to promote Kiwi tourism via a six-part video series entitled “The Ultimate New Zealand Experience.”
-As TNZ chief exec Stephen England-Hall put it, “When you have someone of Bryce’s caliber who genuinely loves your country and you pair that with National Geographic Travel, one of the best in authentic destination storytelling, magic happens.”
+In July 2017, National Geographic and Tourism New Zealand joined actress Bryce Dallas Howard, who served as the project’s creative director, to promote Kiwi tourism via a six-part video series entitled “The Ultimate New Zealand Experience.”
+As TNZ chief executive Stephen England-Hall put it, “When you have someone of Bryce’s caliber who genuinely loves your country and you pair that with National Geographic Travel, one of the best in authentic destination storytelling, magic happens.”

 Alexander Wang and H&M

-Celebs from Solange Knowles to Jessica Chastain could be seen shopping Wang’s budget-friendly looks at the launch party, which likely helped significantly with the $150 million yearly revenues his 300-person company was turning over in 2016 — even more impressive considering the collab happened right in the middle of a fashion industry slump.
+Celebs from Solange Knowles to Jessica Chastain could be seen shopping Wang’s budget-friendly looks at the launch party, which likely helped significantly with the $150 million in yearly revenue his 300-person company was making in 2016.
+The earnings are even more impressive considering the collab happened right in the middle of a fashion industry slump.